ikozyris/yocto/README.md

 kri is several times faster than any other text editor at reading files and other operations.
 See the [benchmarks](https://github.com/ikozyris/kri/wiki/Performance-&-Benchmarks) for more.

-### About the name
-kri is the SI (metric) prefix for 10^-24.
-Since this text editor is tiny, kri is a suitable name.

 ### License

 Copyright (C) 2022-2024  ikozyris